-When lawyers do take a courageous stand by questioning judgments, as Ian Histed found, they can be charged with uncivil or professional misconduct, resulting in a six-month suspension and costs of $34,000.
+When lawyers do take a courageous stand by questioning judgments, as a Manitoba lawyer, Ian Histed found, they can be charged with uncivil or professional misconduct, resulting in a six-month suspension and costs of $34,000.
 The self sabotaging Manitoba Law Society prefers “a deferential standard,” rather than demanding legal authorities be reasonably steeped in the orderly tenets of judicial standards of correctness and be held to account.
 Deficiency and deviations of expected norms need to be addressed, censured with deterrent consequenses.

 In simple language; Lawyers are expected to cravenly kowtow to vested, capricious authority or be damned by their own Professional body.
 Similar tactics in Russia also discourage dissent.

 In the Hoffman/Heinrichs case, we had to put up with lies & fabricated stories, where the Judges, freed of any obligations to civility or truth, displayed more than a whiff of unreality; an utter lack of awareness of true relationships, simply guessed the facts or just whimsically made things up.
 The determinations were based on lies, and those who were lying, knew they were misleading the court.
 It was a fraud of massive proportions.
 And the judges should not have fallen for obvious falsehoods and we, the people, should not have to put up with substandard judgments.
 Damaging judgments need to be called out and denounced.